 Aluminum or Cast Iron? (both pictured to the left): Aluminum is much lighter than cast iron and is often used for packing trips to save on weight, it is also much more expensive right now than cast iron due to the price of aluminum.
-If you wanted a dutch oven that you could also take with you while bugging out to a different location aluminum might be for you.
-It’s not dangerous to cook or eat from aluminum pots and pans as it once was believed (see references at bottom).
-However aluminum cooks VERY differently than cast iron, everything about the way they cook is different from cast iron so care must be taken to learn how to cook with one before you NEED to cook with one.
-Aluminum ovens can also melt if temperatures exceed 1200 degrees F so care must be take when used in campfires, but they are easier also to care for.
+If you wanted a dutch oven that you could also take with you while bugging out to a different location aluminum might be the choice for you.
+It’s not dangerous to cook or eat from aluminum pots and pans as it once was believed (see references at bottom of article).
+However aluminum does cook VERY differently than cast iron, everything about the way they cook is different from cast iron so care must be taken to learn how to cook with one before you NEED to cook with it.
+Aluminum ovens can also melt if temperatures exceed 1200 degrees F so care must be take when used in campfires, but they are also easier to care for.
 Click here to see one.

 Cast Iron: It’s is cheaper than aluminum, durable, and when cared for properly cast iron will last a lifetime and then your kid’s lifetime.
-The melting temperature for cast iron is a sturdy 2200 degrees F and it’s difficult to reach those temperatures with anything we may cook with which makes cast iron ideal for campfires.
+The melting temperature for cast iron is a sturdy 2200 degrees F and it’s exceeding difficult to reach those temperatures with anything we may cook with which makes cast iron ideal for campfires.

 It used to be that even the poorest frontiersman had at least one dutch oven to their name.
 This was for good reason as there is not much you can’t cook in a dutch oven.
 One can even flip the lid over and use it as a frying pan.
 Cast iron takes longer to heat up but holds it holds heat for a long time and does not suffer from cold spots as bad as aluminum does.
 Cooking in a nice cast iron dutch oven will more closely simulate the heat of your electric oven at home.
 When weight is not a issue I prefer my cast iron oven.
 Click here to see another one.

-What Size?
+What Size Should I Get?
 Once you decide which kind of oven you are going to get you should decide on what size to get.
-The common recommendation for first time dutch oven purchase is a 12″ 8 quart oven as most recipes are written for this size and you easily bake bread, cook a roast, or large meal in that size.
+The common recommendation for first time dutch oven purchase is a 12″ 8 quart oven as most recipes are written for this size and you easily bake bread, cook a roast, or a large meal in that size.
 Smaller ones are great for side dishes and of course even larger ones can accommodate more food or even a large turkey.

 Another thing to consider when buying new is the roughness of the iron.
 Some people recommend a smooth oven, I have found that in the long run a rough texture provides a better surface for your “seasoning” to adhere to.
 As you use your oven and build the oil coating the surface will naturally smooth out.

-Stripping a Dutch Oven: When you get a used dutch over with a lot of baked on grease (not seasoning but nasty rancid residue from someone not using it right) or if its a little rusty you can strip it with one easy step of putting it inside your electric oven (handles removed) upside down with the lid on the dutch oven feet during a cleaning cycle!
-This results in some ash (and smoke in your house – opening a window is recommended) you have to wipe away but a perfectly clean dutch oven ready to be re-seasoned.
+Stripping a Dutch Oven: When you get a used dutch over with a lot of baked on grease (not seasoning but nasty rancid residue from someone not using it right) or if its a little rusty you can strip it with one easy step of putting it inside your oven at home (handles, aka: bail, removed) upside down with the lid set on the dutch oven feet during a cleaning cycle.
+This results in some ash (and smoke in your house – opening a window is recommended) you will have to wipe away but a perfectly clean dutch oven ready to be re-seasoned.

 If its Not Pre-seasoned: It will have a protective coating on it that needs to come off.
 It is hard work to get this coating off – but it needs to be done.
 Use hot hot hot soapy water (so hot you should be wear rubber gloves), some steel wool and alot of elbow grease.
 Scrub until you can’t feel it anymore then wipe it down with a paper towel.
 If your paper towel still comes up with residue then you have more scrubbing to do.
-THIS IS THE ONLY TIME YOU WILL EVER USE SOAP ON YOUR OVEN (while I understand some people do – I do not use soap on mine as I have seen the season damaged by it).
+This is the only time I ever use soap on a dutch oven (while I understand some people do – I do not use soap on mine as I have seen the seasoning damaged by it).

 Seasoning a Dutch Oven: There are as many different theories on how to “correctly season” a dutch oven as there are stars in the sky.
 I will share with you my approach but doing your own research is always good.
 So next take a paper towel or cotton rag and apply a thin layer of cooking oil covering every square inch of the oven inside and out.
 A lot of people argue about which oil to use, but I use either vegetable oil or tallow.
-Here is why: vegetable oil has a lower burning point than peanut or olive oils and will therefore set up and harden at lower temperatures.
+Here is why: vegetable oil has a lower smoking point than peanut or olive oils and will therefore set up and harden at lower temperatures.
 For beginners I would just go with vegetable oil, it’s easy, it lasts, and everyone has it.
 There is a school of thought out there that the higher the smoking point an oil has the tougher the resulting seasoning will be – this is not necessarily true, don’t pick an oil just because it has a high smoking temperature.

-Next, stick your oil coated, dutch oven in your electric or gas oven at home at 400 degree F. You can also do this on your gas BBQ outdoors if smoke is a concern, and it will smoke.
+Next, stick your oil coated, dutch oven in your electric or gas oven at home at 400 degree F for vegetable oil.
+You can also do this on your gas BBQ outdoors if smoke is a concern, and it will smoke.
 Again upside down, bail removed, lid resting on the feet of the oven – placed in the middle on your oven rack.
 Bake for an hour.